Second Battle of El Alamein: D + 5–6: 28–29 October

-On 28 October, the 15th and 21st Panzer made a determined attack on the X Corps front but were halted by artillery, tank and anti-tank gun fire.
-In the afternoon, they paused to regroup to attack again but they were bombed for two and a half hours and were prevented from even forming up.
-This proved to be Rommel's last attempt to take the initiative and as such his defeat here represented a turning point in the battle.
+On 28 October, the 15th Panzer Division and 21st Panzer Division made a determined attack on the X Corps front but were halted by artillery, tank and anti-tank gun fire.
+In the afternoon, they paused to regroup to attack again but they were bombed for two and a half hours and were prevented from forming up.
+This proved to be Rommel's last attempt to take the initiative and his defeat represented a turning point in the battle.
+Montgomery ordered X Corps units in the area of Woodcock and Snipe to go over to the defensive while he concentrated the attack further to the north.
+Late on 27 October, the 133rd Lorried Infantry Brigade was sent forward to recover lost positions.

-At this point, Montgomery ordered the X Corps formations in the area of Woodcock and Snipe to go over to the defensive while he concentrated the attack further to the north.
-Late on 27 October, the 133rd Brigade Lorried Infantry Brigade was sent forward to recover lost positions but the next day, a good part of this force was overrun by German and Italian tanks from the Littorio and supporting 12th Bersaglieri Regiment; several hundred British soldiers were captured.
+On 28 October much of the force was overrun by German and Italian tanks from the "Littorio" Division and supporting 12th Bersaglieri Regiment; several hundred British soldiers were captured.
 On the night of 28/29 October, the 9th Australian Division was ordered to make a second set-piece attack.
-The 20th Australian Infantry Brigade with the 40th R.T.R. in support would push north-west from Point 29 to form a base for the 26th Australian Infantry Brigade with the 46th R.T.R. in support, to attack north-east to an Axis position south of the railway known as Thompson's Post.
-Once Thompson's Post was captured, the Australians were to cross the railway to the coast road, where and advance south-east to close on the rear of the Axis troops in the coastal salient.
+The 20th Australian Infantry Brigade with the 40th R.T.R. in support would push north-west from Point 29 to form a base for the 26th Australian Infantry Brigade with the 46th R.T.R., to attack north-east to Thompson's Post south of the railway.
+Once the post was captured, the Australians were to cross the railway to the coast road and advance south-east, to close on the rear of the Axis troops in the coastal salient.
 An attack by the third brigade would then be launched on the salient from the south-east.

-The 20th Brigade took its objectives with little trouble but 26th Brigade had difficulty.
+The 20th Australian Infantry Brigade took its objectives with little trouble but the 26th Australian Infantry Brigade had difficulty.
 Because of the distances involved, the troops were riding on the Valentine tanks of the 46th R.T.R. and carriers, which mines and anti-tank guns soon brought to grief, forcing the infantry to dismount.
 The infantry and tanks lost touch, fighting with the 125th Panzergrenadier Regiment and a battalion of the 7th Bersaglieri Regiment sent to reinforce the sector; the advance came to a halt.
 The Australians suffered 200 casualties in that attack and suffered 27 killed and 290 wounded.
 The German and Italian forces that had participated in the counter-attack formed an outpost and held on until the arrival of German reinforcements on 1 November.